Explore UCD

 Awareness of Ethical and Sustainable Leadership Practices

-Description: Analyse the ethical implications of future of work initiatives in leadership roles and devise sustainable leadership strategies that align with both organisational and societal values.
+• Description: Analyse the ethical implications of global leadership practices and devise strategies that align with both organisational and societal values.

 Proficiency in Cross-Cultural Management and Diversity